 - We provide the tools to easily verify and submit your music website to Google.

-- We provide one free domain name (with free annual renewals)
+- We provide one free domain name with all website plans (including free annual renewals).

 - Automatic page interlinking so everything on your site works together in a way Google can easily navigate.

 - We provide clean, well-structured HTML to make it easy for Google to crawl.